-This program is no longer accepting applications.
+This program is not currently accepting applications.
 Current students, please contact Dr. Yue Zhang at Yue.Zhang1@valpo.edu or call 219-464-5488 with any questions.

 The demand for students with fluency in Chinese combined with conventional degrees and professional experience is growing rapidly.
 The Master of Arts in Chinese Studies for K-12 teacher track leads to a teaching endorsement in Chinese language, but does not lead to initial certification as a teacher.
 Therefore, applicants for this track should already have a teaching license or not need one for their teaching position.